 Within the last 10 years, the doodle has become one of the most popular dog breeds in the world.
 It’s very likely that you have heard of one of these Goldendoodle, Labradoodle, or Bernedoodle dogs because they are considered to be mostly nonshedding and hypoallergenic.
 Thus, these dogs are great if you hate vacuuming and you have any mild form of pet allergies.

 Today, we will talk about a relatively new form of doodle which is called the “double doodle”.
-A double doodle just means that it is a dog that is mixed with two different doodle types.
+Originally, a Double Doodle referred to just a Goldendoodle and Labradoodle mixed together.
+Recently, we’ve seen many breeders refer to a double doodle as a dog that is mixed with two different doodle types.
 We will also talk about what it means to be a “mini double doodle”.

 What is a Double Doodle?

 Double doodles are a relatively new form of dog breed that is a mix between two doodles.
 For instance, if an F1 Goldendoodle and an F1 Labradoodle breed together, they would form a type of double doodle.

 Ultimately, these dogs combine to create a double doodle that has three different dog genetics.
 In the case of an F1 Goldendoodle and an F1 Labradoodle, the double doodle dog would have 25% Golden Retriever genes, 25% Labrador Retriever genes, and 50% Poodle genes.
 A double doodle still typically looks and acts like your standard doodle dog because they still typically don’t shed fur and are mostly hypoallergenic.
 The double doodle still has a mild temperament and gets along well with strangers.